MSCLoaderPro/docs/FAQ.md

 Also, mods such as [Tangerine FZ-120](https://www.nexusmods.com/mysummercar/mods/176) or [Modern Optimization Plugin](https://www.nexusmods.com/mysummercar/mods/146) have been updated to Mod Loader Pro, in order to fully utilise new features that Mod Loader Pro offers.

+## Where do I place the mods, how do I install them?

+If you're familiar with MSCLoader you'll find that it's eerily similar, you download whatever mods you'd like, then you extract or copy them over to the Mods-folder.
+By default in Mod Loader Pro, the Mods-folder is located in the game folder next to the game's executable.

+After you've found the Mods-folder, please refer to each mod's description for more instructions on how to install that particular mod.

+Through Steam you can access that folder by right-clicking My Summer Car in the Library, press Properties, go to the Local Files section and press Browse, and Steam will open the game folder in the explorer.
+You'll then find the Mods-folder there.

 ## Do I have to do anything while moving from MSCLoader to Mod Loader Pro?

 Nope!
 Mod Loader Pro Installer does everything for you and configure itself automatically.